-We like to think that if discovering the food of a destination is a way into the heart of a place’s culture, then learning to cook the cuisine is the route into its soul.
-That’s why doing a cooking class is high on my agenda whenever we arrive in a new destination.
-In the last 18 months I’ve been lucky enough to do plenty of cooking courses around the world, most recently the Thai cooking class at the Mandarin Oriental Thai Cooking School in Bangkok.
+We like to think that if discovering the food of a destination is a way into the heart of a place, then learning to cook the cuisine is the route into its soul.
+That’s why cooking classes are high on my agenda when we arrive at a new destination.
+In the last 18 months I’ve been lucky to do countless cooking courses around the world, most recently the Thai cooking class at the Mandarin Oriental Thai Cooking School in Bangkok.

-I learnt the art of macaron-making in Paris, how to cook traditional Mexican in San Miguel de Allende, in Cape Town I learnt how to make Cape Malay cuisine, in Venice we cooked with a Countess, in Austin we participated in a country music cooking class, and in Rio I learnt to cook carioca-style.
+I learnt the art of macaron making in Paris, how to cook traditional Mexican in San Miguel de Allende, in Cape Town I learnt how to make Cape Malay cuisine, in Venice we cooked with a Countess, in Austin we participated in a country music cooking class, and in Rio de Janeiro I learnt to cook Carioca style.
 (You’ll find more reviews of cooking classes under ‘Learning Locally‘ and ‘Food and Wine’ in the sidebar.)

-But while in Bangkok, I also did a class at the Oriental Thai Cooking School.
+While in Bangkok, I also did the class at the Oriental Thai Cooking School.
 From the dock of the Mandarin Oriental Hotel, it’s just a short boat ride across Bangkok’s bustling Chao Phraya River to the school, which is set in an antique wooden house that’s loaded with retro-Thai charm.
 It’s a beautiful space to do a cooking course.

 The classes are small – there was just one other student when we attended – so students get a lot of personal attention and learn a lot more than they would in larger groups.
 This is a great way to learn because you’re not always waiting around for someone in the class who has bad knife skills and is falling behind or missing steps.